 Fundamental Rights guarantee basic rights to the citizens of India.
 There are six fundamental rights enshrined in the Constitution of India, and Articles 29 and 30 deals with the cultural and educational rights of Indian citizens.

-- This fundamental right intends to preserve the culture of all minority groups in India.
+- This fundamental right intends to preserve the culture of minority groups in India.

 - Indian society is a composite heterogeneous one and its diversity is one of its strengths.

 - The Constitution guarantees these rights to minorities so that the diversity of this country is preserved and provides avenues for all groups including marginalized ones to protect, preserve, and propagate their culture.

 Article 29 – Protection of Interests of Minorities

 This article is intended to protect the interests of minority groups.

-Article 29(1): This provides all citizen groups that reside in India having a distinct culture, language, and script, the right to conserve their culture and language.
-This right is absolute and there are no ‘reasonable restrictions’ in the interest of the general public here.
+Article 29(1): This provides any section of the citizens residing in India having a distinct culture, language, or script, the right to conserve their culture, language and script.

-Article 29(2): The State shall not deny admission into educational institutes maintained by it or those that receive aids from it to any person based on race, religion, caste, language, etc. This right is given to individuals and not any community.
+Article 29(2): The State shall not deny admission into educational institutes maintained by it or those that receive aid from it to any person based only on race, religion, caste, language, or any of them.

 Aspirants can find a comprehensive List of Important Articles in the Constitution of India in the given link.